availproject/avail-light/README.md

 1. **Light-client Mode**: The basic mode of operation and is always active no matter the mode selected.
 If an `App_ID` is not provided (or is =0), this mode will commence.
 On each header received the client does random sampling using two mechanisms.

-    1. DHT - client first tries to retrieve cells via Kademlia
+    1. DHT - client first tries to retrieve cells via Kademlia.
-	2. RPC - if DHT retrieve fails, the client uses RPC calls to Avail nodes to retrieve the needed cells
+	2. RPC - if DHT retrieve fails, the client uses RPC calls to Avail nodes to retrieve the needed cells.

 	Once the data is received, light client verifies individual cells and calculates the confidence, which is then stored locally.